-A Political Science minor is fitting for students interested in issues and ideas about government and politics.
-This minor expands students’ knowledge, while increasing their way of critical thinking and problem solving.
-Students may take additional courses that focus on Parties & Interest Groups, Campaigns & Candidacy, and American Foreign Policy.
+A Political Science minor is fitting if you're interested in issues and ideas about government and politics.
+This minor expands your knowledge, while increasing your way of critical thinking and problem solving.
+You may take additional courses that focus on Parties & Interest Groups, Campaigns & Candidacy, and American Foreign Policy.

 A minor in Applied Politics offers Political Science majors an opportunity to personalize his or her degree experience.
 This minor focuses on Political Campaigns & Candidacy; Money, Media & Politics; and Political Lobbying & Grassroots Organizations.
-Students further have the option to take classes in Marketing, Voting & Elections, Social Media and Elements of Persuasion, among numerous other options.
+You also have the option to take classes in Marketing, Voting & Elections, Social Media and Elements of Persuasion, among numerous other options.

 For minor requirements, please visit the Office of Registrar.

 Scholarships are available for prospective freshmen, transfer students, current students and continuing students through the University, College of Arts and Sciences, and respective Departments.

 When you complete the OSU admission application, you are automatically considered for the University Level scholarships.

 Students are eligible for College Level scholarships within the College of Arts and Sciences after completing 12 hours at OSU.
 Some exceptions may apply.
 See specific scholarships for criteria.